 Who will they become?
 Will the idealism and freedom that comes with youthful fantasies survive into adulthood?

 Literary fiction.
-PG 16 with mature subject mater but no detailed sex scenes.
+PG 16 with mature subject matter but no graphic sex scenes.

-“Not a boring travelog!
+“Not a boring travelogue!
 Ms. Lynn took us 12,000+ miles around the US.
-She was accompanied by a witty and clever son who often called her cartoon names and frequently kept her grounded when she lost her temper at a late Fed Ex package or after locking the keys in the car.
-They are a couple of sweet misfits!
-She takes it further as she lets us in on the intimate backstory that led her to that point in time when she needed to get away from the demands, noise and agendas of others.
-It’s something we all think about on occasion, but she did it and discovered her truth along the way.”
+She was accompanied by a witty pre-teen son who called her cartoon names and frequently kept her grounded.
+Along the way she lets us in on the intimate backstory that led her to that point in time when she needed to get away from the demands, noise and agendas of others.